 We recently saw where Outwell test their tents to ensure their designs are waterproof, which reminds us of some important points to choosing a tent that doesn't leak.
 We run through 8 things to look for when buying a tent.

-We popped over to Denmark to where Outwell test their tent designs, blasting them with winds up to 9 or 10 on the Beaufort Scale (a very bad gale), and a deluge of rain.
-Six months of rain in twenty minutes in fact.
+We went to Denmark, where Outwell test their tent designs, blasting them with winds up to 9 or 10 on the Beaufort Scale (a very bad gale) and a deluge of rain—six months of rain in twenty minutes.

-Seeing that much water come down on a tent really stresses what you should look for when buying a tent to make sure your choice is going to be waterproof.
+Seeing that much water on a tent stresses what you should look for when buying a tent to ensure your choice will be waterproof.

 1. Check the seams of the tent

-From the inside of the tent you should see that the stitching has a waterproof coating.
+From the inside of the tent, the stitching has a waterproof coating.